This is your Ultimate Guide to State Veteran Benefits in Nevada.

 Nevada has two veterans homes.
-The Southern Nevada State Veterans Home is located in Boulder City and Northern Nevada State Veterans Home is located in Sparks.
+The Southern Nevada State Veterans Home is located in Boulder City, and Northern Nevada State Veterans Home is located in Sparks.

 These homes are meant for veterans with advanced cognitive impairment who require 24-hour skilled nursing or inpatient rehabilitation.

-Daily cost of basic care for veterans is $125-$173.
+The daily cost of basic care for veterans is $125-$173.
 However, these rates do not apply for veterans with a disability rating of 70-100%, as care is 100% covered by the VA.